-Roger Cox is a CIGI senior fellow with the International Law Research Program (ILRP), effective September 2015.
+Roger Cox is a CIGI senior fellow, effective September 2015.
 He is a partner at the Dutch law firm Paulussen Advocaten.

-At CIGI, Roger is contributing to the ILRP’s research theme on international environmental law.
+Roger is contributing to CIGI's research on international environmental law.
 He is authoring a CIGI paper and policy brief on climate change and the use of international law, commitments and treaties in domestic courts and concepts of legitimacy and justice.

 Roger represented the Urgenda Foundation and 900 Dutch citizens in precedent-setting litigation in which The Hague District Court ordered the Dutch government to cut greenhouse gas emissions by at least 25 percent by 2020.
 The case was primarily based on tort law, human rights law and international environmental law.
 His book, Revolution Justified (2011), provided the inspirational impetus for the successful Dutch climate case.